Subway Challenge: Other systems

 The corresponding record for the London Underground (Tube Challenge) has had many holders since 1960.
 London and New York have always been the most notable systems for this record.
 Between 1967 and 1992, records for a few other subway networks were considered, attempted and appeared in the Guinness Books.
 Since 1993, only the London Underground record has been published with decreasing regularity, and Guinness only considered London and New York for this record category.
 However, since 2011, other systems have been considered again.

 The first other network to be granted a record was the Paris Métro; Alan Paul Jenkins achieved a time of 11 hours and 13 minutes for travelling to 270 stations (with 7 closed) on August 30, 1967.
 The next record was set on 13 August 2011 by Adham Fisher, who visited 300 stations in 13 hours, 37 minutes and 54 seconds.

 The Berlin U-Bahn had its first record set on May 2, 2014, by Michael Wurm, Henning Colsman-Freyberger, Rudolf von Grot and Oliver Ziemek.
 They visited the 173 stations in 7 hours, 33 minutes and 15 seconds.
 This was beaten by Adham Fisher on May 26, 2017, with a new time of 6 hours, 53 minutes and 24 seconds.

 The first official record set and recognized by Guinness on the Delhi Metro was on August 29, 2021, by Prafull Singh, a Revenue Inspector for Delhi Metro Rail Corporation, covering 254 stations in 16 hours, 2 minutes and 17 seconds.
-Although, this record was beaten earlier by Delhiite Shashank Manu on April 14, 2021 with a time of 15 hours, 22 minutes 49 seconds covering all 286 stations, it was not recognized by Guinness as a result of a mix up until June 25, 2023.
+Although this record was beaten earlier by Delhiite Shashank Manu on April 14, 2021 with a time of 15 hours, 22 minutes 49 seconds covering all 286 stations, it was not recognized by Guinness as a result of a mix up until June 25, 2023.

+The first Guinness record of a speedrun on San Francisco's Bay Area Rapid Transit (BART) system was created by a group of UC Berkeley graduate students on March 9, 2024, covering its 50 stations in 5 hours, 47 minutes, and 42 seconds.
+BART recognizes a faster time of 5 hours and 9 minutes completed in October 2024, but the record was never submitted to Guinness.